minhto2802/DPE/README.md

 - **Stage-0**: Supervised backbone pretraining using ERM loss.
 - **Stage-1+**: Training multiple prototype classifiers on resampled subsets to form an ensemble.

-> This framework is designed to be flexible and applicable in both with and without subgroup annotation.
+> This framework is designed to be flexible and applicable in both with and without subgroup annotation scenarios.

 ---